marcc-hpc/esc/docs/_notebooks/machine-learning/machine-learning.md

 compatible with our HPC cluster and reproducible.
 - Our predictions are only as good as the data!

-Users with specific questions about the hardware, software, or best practices for building machine learning models are welcome to contact our staff (`marcc- help@marcc.jhu.edu`) for further advice.
+We recommend that readers interested in learning more check out the [Stanford course in Convolutional Neural Networks for visual recognition](http://cs231n.github.io/).
+Users with specific questions about the hardware, software, or best practices for building machine learning models are welcome to contact our staff (`marcc-help@marcc.jhu.edu`) for further advice.

+**In [None]:**

+{% highlight python %}

+{% endhighlight %}